Letter from Program Director

 Didactics include a focus on DSM-5, Interview Skills, Behavioral Neurology, Basic and Advanced Psychopharmacology, Psychotherapies, Child Psychiatry, Adult Psychopathology, Forensic Psychiatry, Quality Improvement, PRITE and Board Review, business aspects of practice and case conference.
 This is further enhanced by resident presentations at Chair Rounds, Mortality/Morbidity Conferences, Grand Rounds, and regional or national conference presentations.

 Residents are assigned a faculty mentor who can assist with anything from systems issues to exploring elective interests or future work opportunities.
-The annual Education Day brings together faculty and residents to problem solve or identify ways to further enhance the program.
-We seek to develop a cohesive, supportive environment where residents reach their individual goal with a multitude of diverse experiences.
+The annual Education Day brings together faculty and residents to problem-solve or identify ways to further enhance the program.
+We seek to develop a cohesive, supportive environment where residents reach their individual goals with a multitude of diverse experiences.

-While we pride ourselves on our comprehensive training environment and the diversity of scenery provided on campus, we also realize that not all or your time will be in the hospital/clinic setting.
-Johnson City is home to mountains, rivers, forests and caves, which provide a beautiful backdrop for a university town that offers a multitude of activities for all four seasons.
+While we pride ourselves on our comprehensive training environment and the diversity of scenery provided on campus, we also realize that not all of your time will be in the hospital/clinic setting.
+Johnson City is home to mountains, rivers, forests, and caves, which provide a beautiful backdrop for a university town that offers an abundance of activities for all four seasons.
 If you do plan on staying locally after completion of your training (and we hope you do!), there are numerous opportunities for employment in the various federal, state, or private sectors.

-Shambhavi Chandraiah, MD, FRCPC, FAPA
+Shambhavi Chandraiah, MD, FRCPC, DLFAPA

-Outpatient Psychiatry Clinic Director
+Psychiatry Residency Program Director